Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

-Thus 0 is the multiplicative identity, $- \infty$ is the additive identity, and we have a hyperfield (satisfying Property P), called the \textbf{tropical hyperfield}, a special case of Proposition~\ref{closed}.
-This is easily seen to be isomorphic (as hyperfields) to Izhakian's \textbf{extended tropical arithmetic} \cite{zur05TropicalAlgebra}, as further expounded as \textbf{supertropical algebra} in \cite{IzhakianRowen2007SuperTropical}, where we identify $(-\infty,a] : =\{ c : c \le a\}$ with $a^\nu$, and have a natural hyperfield isomorphism of this tropical hyperfield with the sub-semiring $\widehat{\R _\infty} $ of $\mathcal P(\R _\infty)$, because
+Thus 0 is the multiplicative identity, $- \infty$ is the additive identity, and we have a hyperfield called the \textbf{tropical hyperfield}, a special case of Proposition~\ref{closed}.
+This is easily seen to be isomorphic (as hyperfields) to the supertropical semiring of Definition~\ref{super1}, which goes back to Izhakian's \textbf{extended tropical arithmetic}, identifying $(-\infty,a] : =\{ c : c \le a\}$ with $a^\nu$.
+We have a natural semiring system isomorphism with the sub-semiring $\widetilde{\R _\infty} $ of $\mathcal P(\R _\infty)$, sending the tangible elements to $\R _\infty$, because